To recover money you're owed by a person or business, you can:

 - make a court claim for your money

-You could also consider making someone bankrupt if they can't pay.
+You can also consider making someone bankrupt if they cannot pay.
+The person or business who owes you money is known as your ‘debtor’.

 A mediation service could be quicker and cheaper than making someone bankrupt.

-There can be a fee for mediation but it's cheaper than hiring a solicitor and taking court action — the fee is based on how much is owed.
+There can be a fee for mediation, but it's cheaper than hiring a solicitor and taking court action.
+The fee depends on how much is owed.

-If mediation doesn't work, you can make a court claim for your money.
+If mediation does not work, you can make a court claim for your money.

-You can apply to the court to wind up a company if it can't pay its debts.
+You can apply to the court to wind up a company if it cannot pay its debts.

 The demand must be served by a sheriff officer.

 If the debtor denies a debt, contact a solicitor before you take any action.

 Ask a court to make someone bankrupt